-- a) Submit to the MEDQ for Compliance Assessment a Bicentennial Bikeway Operational Management Plan to document the proposed methodology for achieving the safe operation and implementation of the shared zone and shared path portions of the Bicentennial Bikeway; and the proposed methodology for responding to any growth in patronage, - a) Prior to commencing use of the relevant Precinct, Subprecinct or including at a minimum:
+- a) Submit to the MEDQ for Compliance Assessment a Bicentennial Bikeway Operational Management Plan to document the proposed methodology for achieving the safe operation and implementation of the shared zone and shared - a) Prior to commencing use of the relevant

-- i) Methods for management and enforcement of the maximum operational speed limit within both the shared zone and shared path areas by cyclists, and an approach for regular tracking and reporting on this information: - ii) Methods to reduce the potential for accidents and injuries, and an approach for regular tracking and reporting on this information; - iii) A communication and implementation strategy to inform and guide all users of the low speed, shared nature of the shared zone and shared path areas and the expectations and behavior required within these areas to reduce the risk of conflict between pedestrians and cyclists, and an approach for regular tracking and reporting on this information; - iv) Methods for collecting data on the patronage of the Bicentennial Bikeway, and an approach for regular tracking and reporting on this information; and - v) A requirement to review the regular data collected for the above methodologies after a period of 9 months of operation of these areas; then after a period of 2 years of operation of these areas; and then every 5 years thereafter, and to produce a Bicentennial Bikeway Analysis Report, prepared by a suitably qualified and experienced person, providing recommendations for any modifications required to: - A. Improve the safety and function of the shared zone and shared path, or - B. Respond to patronage increases to ensure a safe environment for all users. - b) Submit to the MEDQ the Bicentennial Bikeway Analysis Report prepared under part a) v) of this condition. - b) 10 months from commencing use of the full extent of the Bicentennial Bikeway; then 2 years; and then every 5 years thereafter - c) Submit to the MEDQ for Compliance Assessment any updated Bicentennial Bikeway Detailed Design Drawings required as a result of recommendations of the Bicentennial Bikeway Analysis Report prepared under part a) v) of this condition, prepared by an AILA registered landscape architect and certified by a suitably qualified and experienced RPEQ. - d) Undertake any Works, if applicable, in accordance with the Detailed Design Drawings approved under part c) of this condition.
+- i) Methods for management and enforcement of the maximum operational speed limit within both the shared zone and shared path areas by cyclists, and an approach for regular tracking and reporting on this information; - Methods to reduce the potential for accidents and injuries, and an approach for regular tracking and reporting on this information; - iii) A communication and implementation strategy to inform and guide all users of the low speed, shared nature of the shared zone and shared path areas and the expectations and behavior required within these areas to reduce the risk of conflict between pedestrians and cyclists, and an approach for regular tracking and reporting on this information; - iv) Methods for collecting data on the patronage of the Bicentennial Bikeway, and an approach for regular tracking and reporting on this information; and - v) A requirement to review the regular data collected for the above methodologies after a period of 9 months of operation of these areas; then after a period of 2 years of operation of these areas; and then every 5 years thereafter, and to produce a Bicentennial Bikeway Analysis Report, prepared by a suitably qualified and experienced person, providing recommendations for any modifications required to: - A. Improve the safety and function of the shared zone and shared path, or - B. Respond to patronage increases to ensure a safe environment for all users. - b) Submit to the MEDQ the Bicentennial Bikeway Analysis Report prepared under part a) v) of this condition. - commencing use of the full extent of the Bicentennial Bikeway; then 2 years; and then every 5 vears thereafter - c) Submit to the MEDQ for Compliance Assessment any updated Bicentennial Bikeway Detailed Design Drawings required as a result of recommendations of the Bicentennial Bikeway Analysis Report prepared under part a) v) of this condition, prepared by an AILA registered landscape architect and certified by a suitably qualified and experienced RPEQ. - d) Undertake any Works, if applicable, in accordance with the Detailed Design Drawings approved under part c) of this condition.

+Precinct, Subprecinct or Stage

+- b) 10 months from

-c) As required
+- c) As required

-d) As required
+- d) As required

-Stage